1978 American League East tie-breaker game: Aftermath

 Guidry and Rice were considered candidates for the AL Most Valuable Player (MVP) Award for their strong seasons.
 Rice was named MVP, with Guidry finishing second in the voting.
 Guidry won the AL Cy Young Award.
 Lemon was named AL Manager of the Year.

+The Red Sox got retribution for Dent's home run in 1990 when the Yankees fired Dent as their manager during a series in Boston.